CENTRAL VALLEY

 by jill k. robinson

 The rich green strip wedged between the Sierra Nevada Range and the coastal mountains in the center of California is considered by many to be the greatest garden in the world.
-The Central Valley, which runs 400 miles north to south, is filled with farms, orchards and vineyards growing everything from almonds to cherries to peaches to grapes.
+The Central Valley, which runs 450 miles north to south, is filled with farms, orchards and vineyards.
 It supplies 25% of the nation’s food, including 40 percent of the nation’s fruits, nuts and other table foods.
-See and taste the state’s bounty when you travel here to discover the soul of these vibrant communities.

-California’s Central Valley contains thousands of acres of land under cultivation and small farming communities that seem to have been frozen in time.
-The larger cities here (Modesto, Fresno and Bakersfield) still have a small-town friendliness that encourages visitors to slow down and find out that there’s more going on beyond the farmland.
-From the quiet, northernmost towns of Orland, Yuba City and Davis to Visalia, Tulare and Maricopa at the southern end, it’s easy to feel at home and see what some call “The Other California.”
+The larger cities here (Modesto, Fresno and Bakersfield) still have a small-town friendliness that encourages visitors to discover there’s more going on beyond the farmland.
+From the quiet, northernmost towns of Orland, Yuba City and Davis to Visalia, Tulare and Maricopa at the southern end, it’s easy to see what some call “The Other California.”

-Travelers using Interstate 5 to get through the Central Valley may believe the agricultural region is nothing more than a sleepy little farming area, but don’t speed by and discount the wealth of spectacular scenery, opportunities for outdoor recreation, highlights of California history and funky roadside diners.
 The best way to discover the area on a leisurely itinerary is by taking Highway 99, which feels more like a back road.
-Cities and towns are clustered along the route, giving you a chance to pull off and explore any time you want.
+Cities and towns are clustered along the route, giving you a chance to pull off any time you want.

 Two river valleys—the Sacramento and San Joaquin—dominate much of the region, and the waterways provide opportunities for sport (fishing, rafting, waterskiing) and bird migration rest stops, as well as an essential element of farming.
 In the hot summer months, the area’s rivers and lakes help residents and tourists alike to cool off, and a shady swimming hole is an ideal spot to spend a weekend.